dariasmyr/nginx-proxy/README.md

 # Nginx Repository

-This repository contains the necessary files to create a reverse proxy for HTTPS connections (Let's Encrypt certificates).
+This repository contains the necessary files to create a reverse proxy using Nginx in a Docker environment.
+The reverse proxy enables routing of HTTPS connections and utilizes Let's Encrypt certificates to ensure security.

 ## Contents